stowersinstitute/LIBPB-1390-Image3C/Readme.md

 ﻿
-# Instructions for running morphoClust analysis
+# Instructions for running Image3C analysis

 ## Data acquisition on the imagestream